Jacob A. Lutz III Award for Eminent Scholars

 Excellence in outreach, service, teaching, and mentorship, while critical to the role of a land-grant university, are not primary considerations for the Lutz Award.

-Review the university's full suite of research awards, including the Alumni Award for early career scholars, the frontier award, and the engaged research award, to ensure that the Lutz Award is the best fit for the nominee.
+Review the university's full suite of research awards, including the Early Career Scholarly Impact Award, the Frontier Award, and the Engaged Research Award, to ensure that the Lutz Award is the best fit for the nominee.

 News